 Massachusetts Water Pollution Abatement Trust.
 The Massachusetts Water Pollution Abatement Trust (the "Trust") manages the Commonwealth's state revolving fund program under the federal Clean Water Act and the federal Safe Drinking Water Act.
 The Trust is authorized to apply for and accept federal grants and associated Commonwealth matching grants to capitalize the revolving funds and to issue debt obligations to make loans to local governmental units and others to finance eligible water pollution abatement and drinking water projects.
 Under state law, loans made by the Trust are required to provide for subsidies or other financial assistance to reduce the debt service expense on the loans.
-Currently, most new loans made by the Trust bear interest at 2%.
-Other loans made by the Trust have, in the past, and may in the future, bear interest at lower rates, including a zero rate of interest, and a portion of the principal of certain loans has also been subsidized by the Trust.
+Currently, most new loans made by the Trust may bear interest at lower rates, including a zero rate of interest, and a portion of the principal of certain loans has also been subsidized by the Trust.
 To provide for a portion of the subsidy on most of its loans, the Trust receives contract assistance payments from the Commonwealth.
-Under the Trust's enabling act, the aggregate annual contract assistance payment for the Trust's Clean Water Act program may not exceed \$71 million, and the aggregate annual contract assistance payment for the Trust's Safe Drinking Water Act program may not exceed \$17 million.
+Under the Trust's enabling act, the aggregate annual contract assistance payment for the Trust's Safe Drinking Water Act program may not exceed \$17 million.
 The Commonwealth's agreement to provide contract assistance constitutes a general obligation of the Commonwealth for which its faith and credit are pledged, and the Commonwealth's contract assistance payments are pledged as security for repayment of the Trust's debt obligations.
-As of August 31, 2012 the Trust had approximately \$3.32 billion of bonds outstanding.
+As of December 31, 2012 the Trust had approximately \$3.32 billion of bonds outstanding.
 Approximately 9.40 % of the Trust's aggregate debt service is covered by Commonwealth contract assistance.